oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 	* `recovery_window_in_days` - (Optional) (Updatable) Number of days between the current and the earliest point of recoverability covered by automatic backups.
 This value applies to automatic backups.
 After a new automatic backup has been created, Oracle removes old automatic backups that are created before the window.
 When the value is updated, it is applied to all existing automatic backups.
 If the number of specified days is 0 then there will be no backups.
 * `cloud_autonomous_vm_cluster_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cloud Autonomous Exadata VM Cluster.
 * `compartment_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment containing the Autonomous Container Database.
+* `customer_contacts` - (Optional) (Updatable) Customer Contacts.
+Setting this to an empty list removes all customer contacts.
+	* `email` - (Optional) (Updatable) The email address used by Oracle to send notifications regarding databases and infrastructure.
 * `database_software_image_id` - (Optional) The Autonomous Database Software Image [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `db_name` - (Optional) The Database name for the Autonomous Container Database.
 The name must be unique within the Cloud Autonomous VM Cluster, starting with an alphabetic character, followed by 1 to 7 alphanumeric characters.
 * `db_split_threshold` - (Optional) The CPU value beyond which an Autonomous Database will be opened across multiple nodes.
 The default value of this attribute is 16 for OCPUs and 64 for ECPUs.